Elena Lence Talley

 I played in the orchestra when we performed Mahler “Symphony of a Thousand”, and that was an amazing feeling to be surrounded by such a force.
 I really loved the Stravinsky Year, a number of years ago, hearing so many pieces in the space of a relatively short period of time.

-I am married to jazz musician, Doug Talley, and we have two young daughters.
-Cecilia is in 5th grade, and Julia is 6 years old.
+I am married to jazz musician, Doug Talley, and we have two daughters.
+Cecilia and Julia.
 Hobbies would include cooking (and eating), especially baking.
 Even more especially chocolate.
 I also love to garden, although lately I have been letting the weeds win.

 I love to read, and often have more than one in progress.
 “The Thirteenth Tale” by Diane Setterfield was a real page-turner.